 The Engagement and Termination Forms are mandatory for registering any paid employment in Malta.
 The collection and updating of employment records is stipulated in Articles 35-45 (Part V) of the Employment and Training Service Act No. XXXIX of 2018 (Chapter 594).
 They serve several key purposes: providing official employment documents like job histories, responding to requests from public entities, and producing statistics about Malta's labour market.
+The Engagement Form must be submitted on the first day of employment and no later than four working days from the effective date of employment.
+The Termination Form must be submitted no later than four working days from the effective date of termination.
 This data collection is vital for maintaining accurate and comprehensive employment records in the country.

 To register an employee, including students and interns, with your business or organisation, you need to submit an Engagement Form for each person you hire.
+This form must be submitted on the first day of employment and no later than four working days from the effective date of employment.
 Along with this form, specific documents may be required based on the employee's nationality and status:

-European Union (EU) National – who is joining the Maltese labour market for the first time (i.e. first time in Malta): Upload a copy of an official identification document along with the form.
+European Union (EU) National – who is joining the Maltese labour market for the first time (i.e. first time in Malta): Upload a copy of an official identification document along with proof of residency in Malta such as the rent agreement.

 Third Country Nationals (TCNs): Upload a copy of the Maltese Residence Card or the Temporary Authorisation to Work document (issued by Identita) who will authorise them to work in Malta until the actual Residence Card is issued.
 For more information on recruiting TCNs, kindly visit: https://jobsplus.gov.mt/employers-mt-MT-en-GB/employing-persons/third-country-nationals